 Table 3.3 shows indicative network bill impacts for our different customer types.
 These impacts are based on our proposed revenue forecasts and the tariffs set out in this TSS.
-They do not account for the effects of the Pricing Order or retail bills.
+They show the effects of the Pricing Order on retail bills.